A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Introduction

 Suppose that $M$ is a $4$-manifold with a Lorentz metric $g_M$ and an electromagnetic gauge field, i.e.~a $1$-form $A\in\Omega^1(M)$.
 The original Kaluza--Klein ansatz \cite{Kal}, \cite{Kle} is to consider the $5$-manifold $Y=M\times S^1$ and combine $g_M$ and $A$ to a Lorentz metric $g_Y$ on $Y$ which is invariant under the circle action.
 The $5$-dimensional vacuum Einstein field equations for $g_Y$ (i.e.~vanishing of the Ricci tensor) then imply the $4$-dimensional Einstein field equations for $g_M$ with electromagnetic source and the Maxwell equation for $A$.

 Let $(X,g_X)$ be a smooth, closed, oriented, Riemannian $4$-manifold.
-We choose a $\mathrm{Spin}^c$-structure $\mathfrak{s}_X^c$ on $X$ with associated spinor bundle $S_X^c$ and determinant line bundle $L$.
+We choose a $\mathrm{Spin}^c$-structure $\mathfrak{s}_X^c$ on $X$ with associated spinor bundle $S_X^c$ and characteristic line bundle $L$.
 Locally the spinor bundle $S_X^c$ is a tensor product of a standard spinor bundle and a square root $L^{\scriptscriptstyle\frac{1}{2}}$, i.e.~a twisted spinor bundle.
-Since $X$ is not necessarily spin, the standard spinor bundle and the square root may not exist globally on $X$.
+Since $X$ does not necessarily admit a spin structure, the standard spinor bundle and the square root may not exist globally on $X$.
 However, $\mathrm{Spin}^c$-structures always exist on closed, oriented $4$-manifolds.

 The Seiberg--Witten equations \cite{SW1}, \cite {SW2}, \cite{W} are partial differential equations for a pair $(A,\phi)$, consisting of a Hermitian connection $A$ on $L$ and a positive Weyl spinor $\phi\in\Gamma(S_X^{c+})$.
-These equations can be used to define the Seiberg--Witten invariants of $X$, which have numerous applications to the differential geometry, symplectic geometry and topology of $4$-manifolds.
+These equations can be used to define the Seiberg--Witten invariants of $X$ which have numerous applications to the differential geometry, symplectic geometry and topology of $4$-manifolds.